Loganavter/improve-imgsli-site/readme.md

 ## 📄 License <a name="license"></a>

 Distributed under the MIT License.
-See the `LICENSE` file for more information.
+See the `LICENSE.txt` file for more information.